realrussia/train-tickets-gateway-doc/controllers/InformationController.rst

 ----
 Method: GET

-Information about available places on requested train
+Provides information about the available places on a requested train.

 Parameters:

-* st1 - Id of station of departure;
+* st1 - Id of station of departure
-* st2 - Id of station of arrival;
+* st2 - Id of station of arrival
 * dt - date in format `dd.mm.YYYY`
 * train - train number.
-At the moment with cyrillic litter in the end.
+At the moment with cyrillic litter in the end

 Example of request: